jackcrane/business/marketing.md

 Often times, someone creates a company around a great idea.
 This results in a *product-focused* organization.

-> Marketing is not a function of buisness like Accounting or HR, but is *the* function of buisness
+> Marketing is not a function of business like Accounting or HR, but is *the* function of business